The Clan Ross Association of Canada first paid homage to the legendary Dr Alexander Milton Ross in the

 At the Executive Meeting by teleconference on April 24, 2005, the Executive concurred with the Ontario search committee's recommendation that the next National Project . . . to be located in Ontario . . . be a commemoration of Dr. Alexander Milton Ross, born in Belleville, Ontario, who was a prominent ornithologist and abolitionist who had helped develop the Underground Railroad.
 Andrew Thibodeau had done some preliminary work towards this end, and J. Donaldson Ross and he were to continue development of this project, hopefully in time for the 2006 AGM.
 It was also agreed that Andy would be the host of the 2006 AGM in London, ON.

-This space is reserved for coverage of the plaque honouring Dr. Alexander Milton Ross when it is placed in the Freedom Park of Chatham, Ontario, by the Chatham-Kent Black Historical Society in 2007.
-The park is about one block from the Society's Heritage Room and Resource Centre in downtown Chatham.
+On June 20, 2009, the plaque honouring Dr. Alexander Milton Ross was unveiled in the Freedom Park of Chatham, Ontario, by Clan Ross and the Chatham-Kent Black Historical Society.
+The park is about one block across the road from the Society's Heritage Room and Resource Centre in Chatham (177 King Street East).

 Please use the BACK BUTTON of your Browser to return.